 The new version of the site witnessed a gradual increase in impressions, eventually matching the prior visibility of the old site 8 weeks after migration.

-The old site experienced a rapid decline in impressions immediately following migration and still receives some visibility 90 days later.
-This created a period of around 6 week in which total domain visibility for the brand was reduced.
+The old site experienced a rapid decline in impressions immediately following the migration and still receives some visibility 90 days later.
+This created a period of around 6 weeks in which total domain visibility for the brand was reduced.

 HTTP – HTTPS Migration